kfusilier/codedependent.io/content/blog/why-todo-list/index.md

+---
-# Why is Everyone Telling Me to Build a Todo List App?
+title: Why is Everyone Telling Me to Build a Todo List App?
+date: '2019-07-07'
+---

 One of the most common pieces of advice given to new developers is “Build.
 Build.
 Build.”
 Build something.
 Build anything.
 You’ll learn far more by building.
 This is superb advice.
 Building projects from scratch, rather than following tutorial after tutorial, will lead to a far more thorough understanding of the technologies you’re working with.
 A natural question then follows, ‘What should I build?’
 Many professional developers will instinctively react with, “A Todo List app”.

 It’s understandable why up and coming devs will find this answer less than thrilling.
 ‘A Todo List?
 I want to build the next Facebook, Twitter, Netflix, etc. Checklists are boring.’
 Like a novice musician who’s told to continuously practice scales, without ever being told why they’re important, this exercise can seem deflating.
 Let’s shed some light on *why* everyone is telling you to build this project.